Deji Sotona

-Ayodeji Sotona (born 7 December 2002) is an Irish professional footballer who last played as a forward for club Eastleigh.
+Ayodeji Sotona (born 7 December 2002) is an Irish professional footballer who most recently played as a forward for club King's Lynn Town.

 Club career

 Early career

 Sotona was born in Waterford, but moved to Mullingar as a child, where he joined local side Mullingar Athletic.
 At a young age, he joined the Mullingar Harriers Athletic Club, picking up several provincial and national sprinting medals, including an All-Ireland bronze medal in 2013.
 He then went on to play for Leixlip United.

 At the age of 13, he began attracting attention from English sides Manchester City and Manchester United, eventually signing with the latter.
 While at Manchester United, Sotona was named as the club's fastest player, ahead of first team members Diogo Dalot, Marcus Rashford and Daniel James.
 After four years with the club, in which he trained with the first team, he rejected the offer of a three-year extension to his contract, and left the club as a free agent in September 2020.